-Known PCs This lists all current entries.
-Data displayed is name (IP Address) type .
-The "type" indicates whether the PC is connected to the LAN.
+Known PCs This lists all current entries (PCs or network devices).
 Name If adding a new PC to the list, enter its name here.
 It is best if this matches the PC's "hostname".
-IP Address Enter the IP Address of the PC.
+IP Address If adding a new PC to the list, enter the IP Address of the PC here.
 The PC will be sent a "ping" to determine its hardware address.
 If the PC is not available (not connected, or not powered On) you will not be able to add it.
 Buttons Add This will add the new PC to the list.
 The PC will be sent a "ping" to determine its hardware address.
 If the PC is not available (not connected, or not powered On) you will not be able to add it.
 Delete Delete the selected PC from the list.
 This should be done in 2 situations: The PC has been removed from your LAN.
 The entry is incorrect.
 Refresh Update the data on screen.
 Generate Report Display a read-only list showing full details of all entries in the PC database.
-Advanced Administration View the Advanced version of the PC database screen.
-See below for details.
+Advanced Administration Click this to view the advanced "PC Database" screen.